annikadame/skills-github-pages/index.md

 ---
 title: Welcome to Annika's Blog
-: This is my blog.
+content: This is my blog.
 It's pretty cool thanks for visiting!
 ---